One of the most common mistakes people make with their brand is thinking they can keep track of all the details of their business in their head.

 - Based on what you learn, you either continue the experiment, change something about it and start again, or move on to something else.

-That’s what’s really cool about experiments:
+And what’s really cool about experiments:

 Whether you’re right or wrong, you’ll learn something important from the results.